This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Antidepressants: This medicine is given to decrease or prevent symptoms of depression.
-Antidepressants can also be used to treat other behavior problems.
+- Antidepressants help decrease or prevent depression.
 It may take 3 weeks or more for some antidepressant medicines to start working.

-Each time you meet with your caregivers, they will ask you how you are feeling.
-Caregivers will watch how you respond to your medicines.
-Tell caregivers about side effects or problems you may be having with your medicine.
+Each time you meet with your healthcare providers, they will ask you how you are feeling.
+Healthcare providers will watch how you respond to your medicines.
+Tell healthcare providers about side effects or problems you may be having with your medicine.
 Sometimes the kind and amount of medicine may have to be changed.

 Write down your questions so you remember to ask them during your visits.